 You'll need to weigh this up if your router or your broadband speed isn't up to the task at hand.
 Consider which connected smart devices you really need and use, and how many devices are streaming music or video at the same time in the home.

-A better solution is to opt for a router (whether from your internet service provider or third party) that can handle many devices simultaneously.
+Another option is to opt for a router (whether from your internet service provider or a third party) that can better handle many devices connecting simultaneously.
 Any router that scores at least three stars in our stress tests would be a solid choice for handling demanding use and or multiple devices trying to connect at the same time.

 Each model we test gets a stress test rating, along with other performance ratings such as coverage and real-home testing.

-See the best wi-fi routers and compare free internet service provider routers with third-party routers from TP-Link, Asus and Eero
+See the best wi-fi routers to compare third-party routers from Amazon Eero, Asus, TP-Link and more

 4. Is your router too old?